An atom chip interferometer: Results

-Since the microwave polarization of the dressing fields is not aligned with the magnetic field of the trap, we observe three regions in the spectrum where the state $\left|1,-1\right>$ is displaced (see figures \ref{fig_deplace}.a and \ref{fig_deplace}.c).
+Since the microwave polarization of the dressing fields are neither perpendicular to the magnetic field of the trap (inducing $\sigma^\pm$ transitions) nor parallel to it (inducing $\pi$ transitions), while scanning the microwave frequency we can induce $\sigma^\pm$ and $\pi$ transitions.
+As a result, we observe three regions in the spectrum where the state $\left|1,-1\right>$ is displaced (see figures \ref{fig_deplace}.a and \ref{fig_deplace}.c).
 The three regions correspond to different microwave polarization components and are shown as the blue arrows in figure~\ref{fig_RbLevel}, as well as being labeled in figure~\ref{fig_deplace}.
 For state $\left|2,1\right>$, only two dressing transitions are possible as can be seen in figure~\ref{fig_RbLevel} and we observe the two corresponding displacements (see figures \ref{fig_deplace}.b and \ref{fig_deplace}.d).
 The direction of each displacement as a function of detuning is determined by the sign of the detuning.
 For state $\left|2,1\right>$, the force is repulsive when $\Delta_2 < 0$ and attractive when $\Delta_2 > 0$, while for state $\left|1,-1\right>$, the force is repulsive when $\Delta_1 > 0$ and attractive when $\Delta_1 < 0$.
 When the microwave frequency is resonant with an atomic transition, the microwave field induces atom losses due to the transfer to untrapped states (only states $\left|1,-1\right>$, $\left|2,1\right>$ and $\left|2,2\right>$ are trappable for our typical magnetic field values).